Think the super-rich spend their money freely on anything they want? Think again.

 Frugal lessons from the founder of Ikea

-When Ikea’s billionaire founder Ingvar Kamprad died on January, 2018, he was reportedly the eighth-richest person in the world, with a fortune worth more than $58 billion.
+When Ikea’s billionaire founder Ingvar Kamprad died in January, he was reportedly the eighth-richest person in the world, with a fortune worth more than $58 billion.

 But being a billionaire isn’t all you think it’s cracked up to be.

 Kamprad could afford any luxury he wanted, but he chose to maintain frugal spending habits throughout his life.

 Here are four of his noteworthy savings hacks:

 Kamprad saw no reason to spend hundreds on his wardrobe!

 “I don’t think I’m wearing anything that wasn’t bought at a flea market,” he was quoted as saying during a TV interview in his native Sweden.